-Indeed, Rondinone’s Seven Magic Mountains installation in Nevada has become an Instagram favourite.
+Indeed, the artist’s Seven Magic Mountains installation in Nevada has become an Instagram favourite.

 Enjoy all the colours of the rainbow from June 13th, 2021 to November 1st, 2021.

-This outdoor installation is slated to appear in the gardens that stretch down from Upper Belvedere toward the south and Belvedere 21.
-As such, they should be accessible without a ticket, since you normally only pay to enter the palace or gallery buildings.
-(But I shall confirm this once I see the actual location.)
+This outdoor installation appears in the gardens that stretch down from Upper Belvedere toward the south and Belvedere 21.
+These gardens are accessible without a ticket during opening times, since you only pay to enter the palace or gallery buildings.

 How to get to the exhibition